fhdm-dev/scoppy/README.md

 > Please use the latest versions of the App (v1.012) and Firmware (v4).
 Older versions of the firmware will not work with the latest version of the app and vice versa

-> Please note that some pin assignments changed in version 4 of the firmware.
-The test signal is now on GPIO22 and the voltage range pins are now GPIO2 to GPIO5

 ## Quick Start